Alagan30/FetchRewards/README.md

 # FetchRewards

-**First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model** The ER Diagram is attached.
+**First: Review Existing Unstructured Data and Diagram a New Structured Relational Data Model: ** The ER Diagram is attached.

-**Second: Write a query that directly answers a predetermined question from a business stakeholder** One particular business question was solved using Postgresql query
+**Second: Write a query that directly answers a predetermined question from a business stakeholder: ** One particular business question was solved using Postgresql query